Tiendil/tiendil-org-content/content/posts/2024-008-about-book-economics-the-users-guide/en.md

 ---
-title = "About the book \"Economics: The User's Guide\"" tags = [ "theory", "society", "books", "economics", "state", "interesting"] published_at = "2024-04-01T12:00:00+00:00" seo_description = "Review of the book by Ha-Joon Chang \"Economics: The User's Guide\".
+title = "About the book \"Economics: The User's Guide\"" tags = [ "theory", "society", "books", "economics", "state", "interesting", "popular-science-books"] published_at = "2024-04-01T12:00:00+00:00" seo_description = "Review of the book by Ha-Joon Chang \"Economics: The User's Guide\".
 Great economics intro, exposing its complexity, ambiguity, and politicization." seo_image = "./images/cover_en.jpg"